PERSONAL FINANCE | august 12, 2024

 Some couples who manage to reach a compromise on their own can simply hire an attorney (or go online) to compose a legal divorce settlement agreement and file it with the court.

 Other couples, who are unable to find common ground or simply have more complex issues, must explore other avenues.
-Since pursuing divorce through litigation in the court system tends to be an expensive, public, and lengthy process, many consider alternative strategies such as mediation or collaborative divorce.
-These alternatives may prove attractive for couples who are unable to navigate an agreement independently but are willing to compromise and would prefer to minimize direct one-on-one confrontation with their soon-to-be-ex—while avoiding the time and expense of going to trial.
+A “negotiated settlement” is often characterized by a back‑and‑forth between each spouse’s attorney to obtain the best possible terms for their client.
+Litigation involves achieving a settlement through the court system.
+Both of these methods can result in an expensive, lengthy, inefficient, and sometimes antagonistic process.
+For this reason, many couples consider alternative strategies such as mediation or collaborative divorce.
+These alternatives may prove attractive for couples who are unable to navigate an agreement independently but are willing to compromise.

 Mediation typically involves bringing in a neutral third party, usually a consulting attorney, to provide guidance and help both parties work through the issues in a calm, communicative manner.
-Collaborative divorce requires the willingness and financial capacity for each spouse to hire their own attorney to represent them and serve as their sole negotiator (with their clients present) until issues are resolved and a settlement is reached.
+Collaborative divorce requires the willingness and financial capacity for each spouse to hire their own attorney to represent them and serve as their negotiator (with their clients present) until issues are resolved and a settlement is reached.
+During the process, attorneys often hire professionals with expertise in relevant areas (such as financial planning, accounting, childhood psychology, etc.) to offer insights and guidance that might help move the negotiations in a positive direction.

-One unique aspect of the latter approach is that if either spouse threatens to take the other to court at any time, proceedings are immediately concluded and neither lawyer is ethically permitted to represent the parties further.1 This caveat may provide additional incentive to compromise for couples whose issues are more complex and/or whose personal relationship is particularly strained.
+Another unique aspect of collaborative divorce is that if either spouse threatens to take the other to court at any time, proceedings are immediately concluded and neither lawyer is ethically permitted to represent the parties further.1 This caveat may provide additional incentive to compromise for couples whose issues are more complex and/or whose personal relationship is particularly strained.
 Of course, if mediation or collaboration is unsuccessful, the divorce may eventually proceed in court.

 If you’re unable to obtain this information, it will eventually become discoverable in court, but discovery can be expensive, intrusive, and time‑consuming.
 So the more information you can gather ahead of time, the smoother the negotiation process may be.